usamabashir82/oops_assignment/README.md

 contains declarations for the operation functions defined in operations.h

 same goes for other class.
-main only stores and calls the functions
+main only calls the functions

 OUTPUT: